HeleJ/quiz-game-about-Estonia/README.md

   * Quiz box timer text "Time left" changing for "Time Off" when the 20s are passed?

   * Quiz box timer second counter.
-Does the counter starts from the 20s and decreasing?
+Does the counter start from the 20s and decreasing?

   * Quiz box time line.
-Does the time line runs left to right synchronised with the second counter?
+Does the time line run left to right while being synchronised with the second counter?

+  * Option list correct answer.
+If the correct answer is selected,the green tick icon shows, and the option box background color changes green.

+  * Option list incorrect answer.
+If the incorrect answer is selected, the red cross icon shows, and the option box background color changes pink.

+    * Right answer shows automatically.

+  * Question counter.
+Does the question counter count correct and incorrect answers separately?

+* Result box text.
+There are three options:

+  1. If the user scored less than 1 right asnwer, text shows "and sorry,";

+  2. If the user scored less than 3 correct answers, text shows "and nice,";

+  3. If the user scored more than 3 correct answer, text shows "and congrats!"

+After manual testing, I can confirm that all functions are working.

 * Checking responsiveness